5 Best Free and Low-Cost Proofreading Courses

 The Price for These Proofreading Classes

-Top-Notch Tip: You can often find Udemy and Skillshare’s classes for a significant discount.
+Top-Notch Tip: You can often find classes on Udemy and Skillshare at a significant discount.

 Alison’s proofreading class is free for everyone who signs up (no membership required).

-Here’s a quick look at the cost of subscribing to these platforms.
+Here’s a quick look at the subscription costs for these platforms.

 Course ProviderMonthly CostYearly Cost